chusan17/yold-system/README.md

 echo
 exit 0
 ```
-Issued Token should be described in `ACCESS_TOKEN`.
+Issued token should be described in `ACCESS_TOKEN`.
 <br>
-If You want to know how to issue token, please refer to [this article](https://qiita.com/iitenkida7/items/576a8226ba6584864d95).
+If you want to know how to issue token, please refer to [this article](https://qiita.com/iitenkida7/items/576a8226ba6584864d95).
 <br>

 Run swatchdog during Real-Time Drone Detection,